-The radular sac contains a narrow, cuticular ribbon known as radula or lingual ribbon.
-It is covered with numerous, minute, curved horny teeth arranged in transverse rows as in a file.
-Each row has seven teeth, two marginal and one lateral tooth on each side and a central or rachidian tooth in the middle, thus, giving a formula 2, 1, 1, 1, 2.
-The radula moves forward and backward on the odontophore for rasping food particles; these movements of radula are called chain saw movements.
+- Above and behind the odontophore is a bag-like radular sac which is a diverticulum of the buccal cavity. - The radular sac has transverse rows of cells called adontoblasts.
+Inside the radular sac is a radula which is characteristic of Mollusca. - > The radula is made of many transverse rows of horny teeth. - Each row has seven teeth, two marginal and one lateral tooth on each side and a central or rachidian tooth in the middle, thus, giving a formula 2, 1, 1, 1, 2. - The radula moves forward and backward on the odontophore for rasping food particles; these movements of radula are called chain saw movements.